mdrennan91/hello-world/README.md

 This is a "Hello World" program created as the first step in building my personal software portfolio.
 It helps confirm my development environment is set up and connected to GitHub.

-The software itself prints "Hello World" to the screen.
-While it's a small first step, it represents the beginning of applying software engineering practices to everything I build moving forward.
+The software itself prints has a print statement that displays "Hello World" in the terminal.

-{Describe your purpose for creating this software.}

 [Software Demo Video](https://youtu.be/qoeEltW1Ci0)